Thanhlam43k4/Spring_boot_app_2.0/README.md

 # Spring_boot_app
-An basic application to serve for jenkins practiacal
+An basic application to serve for jenkins practical